 You can view the audio format by locating the file on your device, or in iTunes by selecting the track and then choosing the Get Info option.
 You will find the file format under the File tab of the Track Info window.

 Converting existing files to MP3s with iTunes.

 iTunes is available for both Mac and Windows.
 While the interface will look different depending on your platform, the steps will be largely the same.

-If you have your music/content which you want to broadcast in iTunes but they aren't the right format (MP3) you can convert a song to a different file format while keeping a copy of the original.
-For example, you can save a copy of an uncompressed song file such as AIFF or WAV to a compressed format like MP3, AAC, or Apple Lossless Encoder.
+If you have the tracks already in iTunes already, but they aren't in the correct format (MP3) you can convert a track to a different file format while keeping a copy of the original.

-To convert a song's file format in iTunes version 7-10:
+To convert a track’s format in iTunes (version 11+):